Fried Schwerdtner (Emeritus)

 Late-orogenic cross-folds in the Ottawa River Gneiss Complex, western Grenville Province: Shear-induced sheath folds or products of superimposed deformation?

-Field-based litho-structural study of the Ottawa River gneiss complex (Ontario portion), relict lower plate of a continental metamorphic core complex, southwest Grenville Province, southeast Canadian Shield
+Field-based litho-structural study of the Ontario portion of the Ottawa River gneiss complex (ORGC) and underlying Grenville Front Tectonic Zone, western Grenville Province, southeast Canadian Shield